-The Thunderbird is the award-winning student publication of the Graduate School of Journalism at University of British Columbia.
+The Thunderbird is the award-winning student publication of the Graduate School of Journalism at the University of British Columbia.
 It showcases the work of the students in the Integrated Journalism course.
 The course offers an integrated approach to journalism education, with students taught to be able to work across print, broadcast and online mediums.
-Student work has won three Canadian Online Publishing Awards.
+Student work featured on this site has won several Canadian Online Publishing Awards over the years.

 The School of Journalism offers a distinctive approach to journalism education by media scholars, experts from disciplines across a top-ranked research university and award-winning international journalists in Vancouver, British Columbia, one of the most diverse and progressive cities in the world.

 We welcome your comments and invite you to share your thoughts on the stories on this site.
 We reserve the right to edit or reject comments on the grounds of legality, taste and grammar.
 We will not post comments that are abusive, derogatory, hateful, libellous, or a personal attack.
 Spam, or a comment totally unrelated to the subject of the post, will be removed.